Irish Birth Marriage and Death Records

 Informants can sometimes be family members.
 The age recorded on a death certificate can help to establish an approximate date of birth for the deceased.

-The indexes for Irish Births Marriages and Death Records registered in Ireland from 1864 are held by the General Register Office (GRO).
+The indexes for Civil Birth, Marriage and Death registrations in Ireland from 1864 are held by the General Register Office (GRO).
 You can now search the GRO indexes online.
-Volunteers from the Church of the Latter Day Saints (LDS) have transcribed the indexes up 1958 (excluding most records from Northern Ireland after 1922) and these are available at Family Search (Free).
-A copy of the same database is also available at Ancestry (Paid).
+Volunteers from the Church of the Latter Day Saints (LDS) have transcribed the indexes up 1958 (excluding records from Northern Ireland after 1922) and these are available at Family Search (Free).
+A copy of the same database is also available at Ancestry and FindMyPast (Paid).

 When you arrive at Family Search, enter the details of the individual that you are searching for.
 Keep your search broad to start with and only enter the name and year of the event.
 I always recommend searching at least 2 years either side of an approximate date of birth or marriage, as given dates were rarely accurate in the 19th century.